ynevet/repo-ranker-cli/README.md

-# Trending Repos Security Ranker CLI
+# Trending Repositories - Security Ranker CLI
 **Description**

 A CLI tool to fetch trending GitHub repositories with a security score notation.
 As for v1.00, the CLI fetches weekly trending JavaScript repositories and the next version is planned to allow more flexibility to fetch more types of repositories.